Shimizu-Technology/hafaloha_frontend/docs/image_optimization.md

-# Image Optimization with Netlify Image CDN
+# Image Optimization with Imgix

 ## Overview

-Hafaloha uses Netlify's Image CDN service to optimize image loading performance throughout the application.
+Hafaloha uses Imgix to optimize image loading performance throughout the application.
 This document outlines the implementation details, configuration, and best practices for image handling.

 The implementation leverages modern web techniques including responsive images with `srcset` and `sizes` attributes, lazy loading, and automatic format selection to provide the best possible user experience.